 No such effects were identified in the toxicological studies for prohexadione calcium; therefore, a quantitative acute dietary exposure assessment is unnecessary.

 ii.
 Chronic exposure.
-In conducting the chronic dietary exposure assessment EPA used the food consumption data from the USDA Nationwide Health and Nutrition Examination Survey, What We Eat In America (NHANES/WWEIA) conducted from 2003-2008.
-As to residue levels in food, the chronic dietary analysis assumed Dietary Exposure Evaluation Model (DEEM) (ver.
-7.81) default processing factors, 100 percent crop treated (PCT) and tolerance-level residues for all commodities.
+In estimating chronic dietary exposure, EPA used 2003-2008 food consumption information from the U.S. Department of Agriculture's (USDA's) National Health and Nutrition Examination Survey, What We Eat in America, (NHANES/WWEIA).
+As to residue levels in food, the chronic assessment was based on tolerance-level residues and 100 percent crop treated (PCT).

 iii.
 Cancer.
 Based on the data summarized in Unit III.A., EPA has concluded that prohexadione calcium does not pose a cancer risk to humans.
 Therefore, a dietary exposure assessment for the purpose of assessing cancer risk is unnecessary.

 iv.
-Anticipated residue and percent crop treated (PCT) information.
+Anticipated residue and PCT information.
 EPA did not use anticipated residue or PCT information in the dietary assessment for prohexadione calcium.
-Tolerance-level residues and/or 100 PCT were assumed for all food commodities.
+Tolerance level residues and 100 PCT were assumed for all food commodities.

-Based on the Tier 1 Rice Model and Screening Concentration in Ground Water (SCI-GROW) model, the estimated drinking water concentrations (EDWCs) of prohexadione calcium for chronic exposures for non-cancer assessments are estimated to be 170 parts per billion (ppb) for surface water and 0.137 ppb for ground water.
+Based on the Pesticide in Water Calculator (PWC), the estimated drinking water concentrations (EDWCs) of prohexadione calcium for chronic exposures are estimated to be 29 ppb for surface water and 5.1 × 10−7 ppb for ground water.

 Modeled estimates of drinking water concentrations were directly entered into the dietary exposure model.
-For chronic dietary risk assessment, the water concentration of value 170 ppb was used to assess the contribution to drinking water.
+For the chronic dietary risk assessment, the water concentration of value 29 ppb was used to assess the contribution to drinking water.